thoughtspot/thoughtspot.github.io/_release/notes.md

 <li>Singapore</li></ul></dd></dlentry>

 <dlentry id="search-answers-pinboard">
-<dt>Search on Answers Pinboard</dt>
+<dt>Search on Answers Liveboard</dt>
-<dd>There are several changes to the behavior of the <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html">How Users are Searching Answers Pinboard</a>:
+<dd>There are several changes to the behavior of the <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html">How Users are Searching Answers Liveboard</a>:
 <ul>
-<li>The Pinboard and its underlying Worksheet, <strong>Discover Monitoring Data</strong>, are now accessible only to admins by default.
-Admins can share the Pinboard and Worksheet with anyone else who might need this information.</li>
+<li>The Liveboard and its underlying Worksheet, <strong>Discover Monitoring Data</strong>, are now accessible only to admins by default.
+Admins can share the Liveboard and Worksheet with anyone else who might need this information.</li>
-<li>The Pinboard is populated with your users' Search on Answers data by default.
-You do not need to <a href="{{ site.baseurl }}/admin/misc/contact.html">Contact ThoughtSpot Support</a> to see your users' Search on Answers data in the Pinboard.</li></ul></dd>
+<li>The Liveboard is populated with your users' Search on Answers data by default.
+You do not need to <a href="{{ site.baseurl }}/admin/misc/contact.html">Contact ThoughtSpot Support</a> to see your users' Search on Answers data in the Liveboard.</li></ul></dd>
 </dlentry>

 <dlentry id="pinboard-download-control">
-<dt>Pinboard download control</dt>
+<dt>Liveboard download control</dt>
-<dd><p>You can now limit or remove the options ThoughtSpot provides for downloading Pinboards and their visualizations.
-You can allow users to only download Pinboard visualizations in a specific format (such as .csv), or you can restrict access to downloading Pinboards and their visualizations altogether.</p>
+<dd><p>You can now limit or remove the options ThoughtSpot provides for downloading Liveboards and their visualizations.
+You can allow users to only download Liveboard visualizations in a specific format (such as .csv), or you can restrict access to downloading Liveboards and their visualizations altogether.</p>
 <p>This is a cluster-level feature.
 You cannot configure permissions for specific users.</p>
 <p>This is an embed-only feature.
 To enable this functionality, <a href="{{ site.baseurl }}/admin/misc/contact.html">contact ThoughtSpot Support</a>.</p></dd>
 </dlentry>